RoyKlaasseBos/royklaassebos.github.io/README.md

 <h4>What does "Upvotes" mean?</h4>
 <hr>
 <p>On Coursera, edX and Udemy course ratings are displayed as a star rating (between 0-5 stars).
 On YouTube there is a similar mechanism to measure user feedback: up- and downvotes.
-A derivative thereof, the upvote ratio #upvotes/(#upvotes + #downvotes) * 100%, is shown for each of my recommendations. <br/>
+A derivative thereof, the upvote ratio #upvotes/(#upvotes + #downvotes) * 100%, is shown for each of my recommendations. </p>

-Note that, I explicitly did not take into account views neither subscriber count since there are a wealth of hidden gems out there which - as the name implies - are still relatively unknown.. 💎</p>
+<p>Note that, I explicitly did not take into account views neither subscriber count since there are a wealth of hidden gems out there which - as the name implies - are still relatively unknown.. 💎</p>

 <h4>The title says "Top Data Science Videos 2018" but some of the content originates from way before 2018, isn't it?</h4>
 <hr>